The History of Search Engine Optimization (Google’s Origin Story)

 Most of these changes are relatively minor; however, Google occasionally makes a major update to its algorithm that has a dramatic effect on the way that search results are collated.

 As recently as March 2017, Google made one of these changes: this update is informally known as “Fred” (no formal name has yet been given).
-It is reported that “Fred” has already had a major impact on the SEO community.[17]
+Reports indicate that ‘Fred’ has already had a major impact on the SEO community.[17]

 Major updates in 2016 included Penguin 4.0, touted by experts as a “new, ‘gentler’ […] algorithm, which devalues bad links instead of penalizing sites.”[18]
 Penguin 4.0 is the latest version of Penguin, which was originally introduced in April, 2012.

 Alongside Penguin, two of Google’s other major algorithm updates are Panda (first introduced in 2011) and Pigeon (first introduced in 2014).
-These algorithm updates are designed to streamline user experiences, but can also be used as a form of discipline for unruly websites.
+Developers design these algorithm updates to streamline user experiences, but they can also use them as a form of discipline for unruly websites.

 For instance, Google introduced an algorithmic change called the “Intrusive Interstitial Penalty” in January, 2017, in order to “punish aggressive interstitials and pop-ups that might damage the mobile user experience.”[19]